 We get to the step eventually where we aren't dealing with instructions to do things but get to the point where things are actually taking place on the hardware.

 Machine code is perhaps the lowest level of such instructions and is at the level in which it's completely dependent on the hardware that is being run.

 At this level of abstraction you can't just take the code an run it somewhere else, as the other hardware will not necessarily have the needed instruction sets to make it work.

 How the machine code is executed:

 In an abstract sense to perform an addition we have to get a register and fill it with the first number then get another register and fill with second number.
-Then add the contents of the 2 registers before we can return them.
+Then we must add the contents of the 2 registers before we can return them.
 How this is represented in opcodes will depend on the hardware.
-From here on we are assuming the x86 Instruction set architecture.
+From here on we are assuming the x86 Instruction set architecture 1.
 Unlike my old colleague Cao I've never wrote any x86 directly to hex files and honestly I don't plan on any time soon :) but here's a window into the type of info you would need to know in order to be able to do that.